Planning a Home Remodel

 If your project is small or straightforward—for example, redoing a single bathroom, swapping out kitchen cabinetry and appliances, or converting a porch or attic into living space—you can usually dispense with a designer and proceed to line up contractors to bid on the work.
-But if you’re adding new rooms, making substantial changes to the existing floor plan, or dealing with complex structural or functional questions, you’ll need professional help—either an architect, a house designer, or a kitchen and bath specialist.
-As you search, you’ll also get a better handle on costs.
+But if you’re going for an addition, making substantial changes to an existing floor plan, or dealing with complex structural or functional questions, you’ll need professional help.

-Of all the options, architects have the most education and training, with undergraduate or graduate degrees and, for licensed architects, several years of on-the-job apprenticeships.
+Of the designer options, architects have the most education and training, with undergraduate or graduate degrees and, for licensed architects, several years of on-the-job apprenticeships.

 In general, you’ll want an architect for a big job—a new-home build or a sizable, complicated addition.
 They will create rough drawings, then preliminary drawings, then—finally—plans that cover every aspect of the project, including all the materials and products and at least some construction methods.
 You’ll send that final plan to contractors to obtain competitive bids.
-Later, the architect will help supervise and manage the work done by the contractor you hire.

-Because architects typically work apart from contractors, by hiring one you’ll get both an independent designer of your choosing and someone who works on your behalf to make sure the project comes together according to your plan, without cut corners or false steps.
+Because architects typically work apart from contractors, by hiring one you’ll get both an independent designer and, later, someone who works on your behalf to monitor the work.

-If you want only advice, most architects charge by the hour.
-If you’re looking for finished drawings of a straightforward job—say, a bathroom or kitchen remodel—you’ll pay either a fixed fee or by the hour (go for a fixed price, if possible).
-For big jobs and help with project management, architects usually charge a percentage of the project price, from under 10 percent for a simple room addition to 15 to 20 percent for a whole-house redo.
+If you want only advice and drawings for a straightforward job, you’ll pay by the hour or a fixed fee.
+For big jobs and help with project management, architects usually charge a percentage of the project price—typically around 10 percent for a simple addition to 15 or 20 percent for a whole-house redo or build.

 Customer reviews of architects here at Checkbook.org will help you identify firms to interview for your job.
 As you search, keep in mind that some residential architects accept only certain types of work such as new homes and complicated additions, and won’t handle smaller jobs.

-Some house designers work for design-build companies, which can be one-stop shops for entire projects (in this case, the price of design is rolled into the construction tab; more on this option below), but some work independently, as do architects.
+Some house designers work for design-build companies, which can be one-stop shops for entire projects, but some work independently.

-Like architects, house designers charge by the hour or quote a fixed price (preferable), depending on the level of service, or bill a percentage of the final construction price if they’re supervising and directing the entire affair.
+Like architects, independent house designers charge by the hour or quote a fixed price (preferable), depending on the level of service, or bill a percentage of the final construction price if they’re supervising and directing the entire affair.
 If design work is done by the contractor, the cost is usually rolled into the construction tab.

 Kitchen and Bath Designers

-In addition to reviewing the architect ratings here at Checkbook.org, confer with friends, relatives, and neighbors who have undertaken similar projects, and ask trusted real estate agents for referrals.
-Gather some possibilities, check out their work online, and then start talking.
+Before hiring, check out their work online, and then start talking.
 Meet in your home, show off the place, and discuss the improvements you want to make.
-Because initial conversations are usually free, take the time to relay as much info as possible about your style of living, tastes, and expectations for the renovated space or spaces (but don’t expect a lot of concrete advice and ideas for free).
+Because initial conversations are usually free, take the time to relay as much info as possible about your style of living, tastes, and expectations for the renovated space or spaces (but don’t expect a lot of concrete advice and ideas gratis).
 Ask for the names of clients who hired them for similar projects, realizing, of course, that you’re not going to get a list of discontented customers.

 Visit one or more completed jobs to see the designer’s work in action; gauge how the project came together while at the same time collecting names of contractors who did the job.

-This is also the time to start asking about dollars.
-How much will your design cost?
+Ask about costs.
+How much will the design work cost?
 What is the expected tab for the entire project?
 Whether working with an independent designer or a company, it’s reasonable at this point to get at least an estimate of total costs.
-Obtaining cost parameters is important for three reasons:

 The best budgets have several parts—for example, one each for kitchen appliances, cabinetry, flooring, and countertops.
 Itemized budgets let you see how spending more or spending less on one part of the project trims or gains items on other parts, without exceeding the total budget cap.